Some people love the gym. The noise, the atmosphere, the friends, the sense of challenge, the chance to have some ‘me’ time, THAT smell.

 Less easy; on your way back up, end each squat with a jump.
-Really power through.
-If you can, land that jump on to something stable like a low wall or solid box.
+Power through.
+If you can, land the jumps on to something stable like a low wall or solid box.

 Muscles used; almost everything!
 But particularly triceps, buttocks and your core.

 How?; start sat on the floor with your hands and feet flat to the floor facing forward.
-Lift your buttocks slightly off the ground and walk backwards on your hands and feet.
+Lift your buttocks slightly off the ground and walk backward on your hands and feet.

-Less easy; rest something heavy on your belly as you do it.
+Less easy; rest something substantial on your belly as you do it.

 Muscles used; pretty much the ultimate all-body exercise

-Easier; if initially too difficult, eliminate the jump.
+Easier; if initially too tricky, eliminate the jump.

 Less easy; try it with a small dumbbell in each hand.
 If you don’t have dumbbells, well buy some…you can buy a small set for under $20!

 TIP!
 Try the 100 burpee challenge.
 Time how long it takes you to do 100 burpees (it may take some time but grind them out one by one!)